-Pay Governance assisted the Compensation Committee for fiscal year 2013 compensation determinations in the Fall of 2012.
 Pay Governance generally assists the Compensation Committee in fulfilling its responsibilities under its charter, including advising on proposed compensation packages for our top executives, compensation program design and market practices generally.
-The Compensation Committee has authorized Pay Governance (1) to interact with management on behalf of the Compensation Committee, as needed, in connection with advising the Compensation Committee, (2) to advise the Company on our 2013 proposal to increase the number of shares in our 2007 Incentive Plan and (3) to assist with the calculations of compensation information to be included in our proxy statements.
-For more information on assistance Pay Governance provided to our fiscal year 2013 compensation determinations, please see "Compensation Discussion and Analysis-Compensation Elements-Compensation Setting Process" on pages 31-32 of this Proxy Statement.
+The Compensation Committee has authorized Pay Governance (1) to interact with management on behalf of the Compensation Committee, as needed, in connection with advising the Compensation Committee and (2) to assist with the calculations of compensation information to be included in our proxy statements.
+For more information on assistance Pay Governance provided to our fiscal year 2014 compensation determinations, please see "Compensation Discussion and Analysis-Compensation Elements-Compensation Setting Process" on pages 31-32 of this Proxy Statement.

-Except as described above, in 2013 we did not receive any other services from Pay Governance, nor have we utilized the services of any other compensation consultant in matters affecting senior executive or director compensation.
-All significant Pay Governance fees are approved for payment by the Chairman of the Compensation Committee, with authority delegated to Mr. Johst to approve the processing of payment of routine invoices.
+Except as described above, in 2014 we did not receive any other services from Pay Governance, nor have we utilized the services of any other compensation consultant in matters affecting senior executive or director compensation.
+Any significant Pay Governance fees outside of the normal scope of work are approved for payment by the Chairman of the Compensation Committee, with authority delegated to Mr. Johst to approve the processing of payment of routine invoices.